skhunDC/Annual_Raise/README.txt

 time until the top or bottom is reached.
 Manual number entry is still supported, and each change is saved back to the spreadsheet immediately.

 Employee cards can also be reordered directly with drag and drop.
-Grab the handle above the rank arrows to move an employee to a new position.
+You can grab anywhere on the card (outside of editable fields) to move an employee to a new position.
 As you drop, the list re-numbers automatically, alternating row shading updates to match, and new ranks are saved instantly.
 Dragging is available whenever the active planning year is in edit mode.

 Employee raise amounts entered in the % Up or $/hr Up fields are now automatically saved a moment after typing stops so data persists even if the